avalero92/TSGenerator/README.md

 - hda (Harmonized Data Acces): For more information on HDA-API developed by WEkEO see: https://help.wekeo.eu/en/articles/9515753-what-is-the-harmonized-data-access-hda-api

-In order to interoperate with the Python environment in R, be sure to install the "reticulate" package.
+In order to interoperate with the Python environment in R, be sure to install the **reticulate** package.

 ## Main Functions